Dindigul Thalappakatti Restaurant

 Dindigul Thalappakatti Restaurant (also known as Thalappakatti Biriyani) is a restaurant chain that operates primarily in the Indian state of Tamil Nadu.
 The first outlet was opened in 1957 at Dindigul.
-Since then, it operates with over 101 outlets globally with 92 outlets in India, and 9 outlets overseas.
+Since then, it operates with over 105+ outlets globally with 90 outlets in India, and 15 outlets overseas.
 The Thalappakatti restaurants focus on biryani as the core product.

 History

 The founder, Nagasamy Naidu, started Dindigul Thalappakatti restaurant by the name of Anandha Vilas Biriyani Hotel in Dindigul, Tamil Nadu.
 In 2013 the chain won a trademark lawsuit about the use of the word "thalappakatti" (meaning "turban" in Tamil).

 Locations

-Dindigul Thalappakatti Restaurant has 101 restaurants, with 92 outlets in India & 9 overseas outlets in countries like Sri Lanka, the United Arab Emirates, Malaysia, Singapore and the United States.
+Dindigul Thalappakatti Restaurant has 80+restaurants, with 92 outlets in India & 9 overseas outlets in countries like Sri Lanka, the United Arab Emirates, Malaysia, France, Singapore and the United States.